How to make your own chai tea blend or chai tea bags from scratch

 - Use around half tablespoon of this tea blend per cup.

-- For best results, warm the cup with hot water.
+- For best results, warm the cup before steeping the tea.

 - Steep the homemade chai tea blend in freshly boiled water for 5-10 minutes.